virtualansoftware/doculan-tutorials/docs/E_Sign/single-party-document.md

 # How to Send Single Party Document?

-This guide explains how to send a **single party e-sign document** in Doculan — from preparing the document to sending, tracking, and completion.
+This guide explains how to send a **single party e-sign document** in Doculan Ã¢â‚¬â€ from preparing the document to sending, tracking, and completion.

 A **single party document** is a contract that requires only **one recipient** to sign.
 Follow the steps below to configure and send it for e-signing.